renpy/renpy/sphinx/source/model.rst

 ``color_masks``
     This is expecting to be a 4-tuple of booleans, corresponding to the four channels of a pixel (red, green, blue, and alpha).
-If a given channel is treu, the draw operation will write to that pixel.
+If a given channel is true, the draw operation will write to that pixel.
 Otherwise, it will not.

 ``pixel_perfect``